-Whey protein is the most convenient way to add more protein to your diet, but there are potential consequences to overconsuming it.
+Whey protein is the most convenient way to add more protein to your diet, but overconsuming it has potential consequences.
 Before you start drinking it every day, there are some things you should know.

-Although whey protein is a great option when you’re not getting enough protein from whole foods, there is such a thing as overdoing it.
-It’s important to know how much whey is safe to consume.
+- Although whey protein is a great option when you’re not getting enough protein from whole foods, there is such a thing as overdoing it.
+It’s essential to know how much whey is safe to consume.

 3 Benefits of Drinking Whey Protein Every Day